 Have Earnings And Dividends Been Growing?

-Businesses with shrinking earnings are tricky from a dividend perspective.
+When earnings decline, dividend companies become much harder to analyse and own safely.
 If earnings fall far enough, the company could be forced to cut its dividend.
-Readers will understand then, why we're concerned to see TI Fluid Systems's earnings per share have dropped 25% a year over the past five years.
-Ultimately, when earnings per share decline, the size of the pie from which dividends can be paid, shrinks.
+Horace Mann Educators's earnings per share have fallen at approximately 7.5% a year over the previous five years.
+When earnings per share fall, the maximum amount of dividends that can be paid also falls.

 If you're in the market for strong dividend payers, we recommend checking our selection of top dividend stocks.